Joe Giudice Reportedly Looks ‘Sickly,’ Has Lost 80 Pounds After Stint In Detention

-Joe Giudice appeared in court on September 11 for a hearing over his deportation appeal, and witnesses in the courtroom say that the former star of the Real Housewives of New Jersey looks like detention is taking a toll on his health.
+Joe Giudice appeared in court on September 11 for a hearing over his deportation appeal, and witnesses in the courtroom say that the former star of Real Housewives of New Jersey looks like detention is taking a toll on his health.

 According to sources who spoke to Radar Online, Joe has lost a ton of weight and doesn’t look like his former healthy self any longer after staying in an Immigration and Customs Enforcement detention center in Pennsylvania.